stefanache/xampp_apache_https_ssl_443/README.md

             How to Create Valid https(SSL protocol on port 443) in localhost for XAMPP / Windows 10
 </h3>
 <pre>
-In the past I seen 2 very interesting links:
+In the past I seen two very interesting tutorials:
             https://shellcreeper.com/how-to-create-valid-ssl-in-localhost-for-xampp/
             https://florianbrinkmann.com/en/4215/https-virtual-hosts-xampp/
 I want to reduce the work to create the url like https://site.test  if already have installed the xampp  on windows 10.The my xampp is installed on c:\xampp and have control-panel.
-My webserver apache work on my localhost at port 8081 so in browser can be called with http://localhost:8081 and the www-root directory is c:\xampp\htdocs So track the following steps:
+My webserver apache work on my localhost at port 8081 so in browser can be called with http://localhost:8081 and the www-root directory is c:\xampp\htdocs So track the following steps into this procedure:
             1. create one subdirectory crt in directory C:\xampp\apache The result will be
                                  C:\xampp\apache\crt